 (Starting Winter 2020)

-- Cultural Forum: A monthly gathering of in our large diner with social dinner followed by a featured talk followed by discussion.
-Topics would focus on original take on relevant issues from local community topics to world affairs, from scientific discoveries to ancient philosophical and theological questions that haunted humanity.
+- Community Forum: A regular gathering with social dinner followed by a dialogue and a discussion.
+Topics would focus on original takes on relevant issues from local community topics to world affairs, from scientific discoveries to ancient philosophical and theological questions that haunted humanity.

 2. Jeffersonian Dinner-styled gatherings of small focus-groups of individual with common interest and different perspectives engaging in egalitarian, facilitated discussions on a routine basis . special focus whether it is a discipline of study or a social challenge.

 We eagerly look forward to this experiment and hope it will enrich your lives and bring out community even closer.